Pharmaceuticals air freight from Canada to Germany

 Does Aircargo.nl handle customs in both countries?

 Yes.
-Our agents in both Canada and Germany handle the full customs clearance.
+Our agents in both Canada and Germany handle full customs clearance.
 You have one point of contact in Aalsmeer — Aircargo.nl coordinates both sides, including any certificates specific to Pharmaceuticals.

-Which documents are needed for this crosstrade?
+What documents are required for this crosstrade?

 Quote for Pharmaceuticals: Canada → Germany?